linzhangUCA/3421tpl-simple_hri/README.md

 **It is important to get an engineering project well documented.**
 Complete the [Documentation](#documentation-student-work-) section below.
 1. Illustrate circuit design
-   - (8%) Upload a circuit sketch (breadboard is optional) to this repository  and display it in the [Circuit Diagram](#circuit-diagram) section.
+   - (7%) Upload a circuit sketch (breadboard is optional) to this repository  and display it in the [Circuit Diagram](#circuit-diagram) section.
-   - (8%) Upload a picture to this repository to illustrate your physical setup.
+   - (7%) Upload a picture to this repository to illustrate your physical setup.
 Display it in the [Wiring Picture](#wiring-picture) section.
-2. (4%) Briefly (within 80 words) propose a nice-to-have feature for this HRI with consideration of **safety**.
+2. (4%) Briefly explain how your debouncing circuit works using **math** language.
-   - You can add/remove LEDs and buttons, but no other items are allowed.
+3. (2%) Briefly (within 80 words) propose a nice-to-have feature for this HRI with consideration of **safety**.
-   - Briefly state why this feature will bring more safety to the hardware/user/public/environment/economy/etc..
+   State why this feature will the robot safer to the hardware/user/public/environment/etc..

 > [!TIP]
 > Please refer to [Github formatting guide](https://docs.github.com/en/get-started/writing-on-github).